-One of those original visionaries was Paul Carlson, who served as the first executive director and led the growth of the organization for 17 years.
-Under his leadership, the nonprofit originally focused on promoting conservation and stewardship of private lands, first in the upper Little Tennessee Watershed, then expanding into the Tuckasegee and Hiwassee watersheds.
+Under the leadership of founding director Paul Carlson, the nonprofit originally focused on promoting conservation and stewardship of private lands, first in the upper Little Tennessee Watershed, then expanding into the Tuckasegee and Hiwassee watersheds.
 LTLT itself also grew, increasing staff from one to seven.

 In 2012, the Little Tennessee Watershed Association merged with LTLT, broadening its mission to incorporate stream bank restoration and monitoring water quality.